Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### Overview

 This is an [Azure Verified Module](https://aka.ms/avm) that provisions an Azure Machine Learning Workspace, which is a core resource for developing, training, and deploying machine learning models on Azure.
-Additionally, by setting the `kind` variable to `hub`, this module can also provision an Azure AI Studio, which is an enhanced experience built on top of the Azure Machine Learning Workspace.
+Additionally, by setting the `kind` variable to `hub`, this module can also provision an Azure AI Studio, which is an enhanced experience built on top of the Azure Machine Learning Workspace specifically for Generative AI use cases.

 ### Functionality